 Homo sapiens first arrived in Australia about 60,000 years ago when the climate was colder and dryer.
-Evidence suggests that the Wadawurrung people have lived in the Geelong region more than 25,000 years.
+Evidence suggests that the Wadawurrung people have lived in the Geelong region more than 40,000 years.
 At that time the world was in the grips of the last great ice age.

-Ark Australia, home to a remarkable and unique mix of plants and animals, was about 4km south of where it is today.
+'Ark' Australia, home to a remarkable and unique mix of plants and animals, was about 4km south of where it is today.
 It had been slowly drifting north for 30 million years after breaking away from Antarctica.

-Australia was then part of a greater land mass called Meganesia which included Australia, New Guinea and Tasmania and the low plains in between.
+'Ark' Australia was then part of a greater land mass called Meganesia which included Australia, New Guinea and Tasmania and the low plains in between.

 Its time to climb on board our amazing time machine and travel back to the Barrabool Hills in the far south of the great continent of Meganesia.
-We have arrived in late summer on a perfect windless day.
-The undulating hills are much as we knew them though we notice the animals are much larger and we are surrounded by a forest of tall acacias.
+We arrive in late summer on a perfect windless day.
+The undulating hills are much as we know them today though we notice the animals are much larger and we are surrounded by a forest of tall acacias.

-Stephen Murphy is qualified in Geology and Environmental Management and has been a nurseryman and a designer of natural landscapes for over 30 years.
+Stephen Murphy is an author, an ecologist and a nurseryman.
+He has been a designer of natural landscapes for over 30 years.
 He loves the bush, supports Landcare and is a volunteer helping to conserve local reserves.